 The second method of deleting a team requires a specific Team Management page / CRM automation setup.
 Because of the automation complexity, there is an additional possibility for user setup error.
 If you choose to use this method, take the time to run multiple test users through the automation to make sure you have set it all up properly.

-Step 1: Create a “Delete Team” option For the Parent User
+Step 1: Create a “Delete Team” option for the Leader

 Go to: AccessAlly > Custom Operations